8th Workshop on Verification and Monitoring at Runtime Execution

 Proceedings and special issue

-Depending on the quality and number of submissions, authors of selected papers will be invited to contribute with extended versions to be included in a special issue of the Journal of Object Technology - JOT.
+Authors of selected papers will be invited to contribute with extended versions to be included in a special issue of the Journal of Object Technology - JOT.